WokLibCodeClub/Hello-Python/step4/step4.md

 That's how a ```for``` loop works.

 Sometimes we simply want code to repeat a set number of times.
-So if we want a bit of code to repeat 10 times we just use a ```for``` loop with any list which has 10 items in it.
+So if we want a bit of code to repeat 10 times we just set up a ```for``` loop with *any* list which has 10 items in it.
 Lists can have numbers as well as text strings, so one ```for``` loop which repeats 10 times might begin:

 ``` python
 for n in [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]: